tayganr/purviewlab/modules/module00.md

 ## :loudspeaker: Introduction

-In order to follow along with the Azure Purview lab exercises, you need to provision a set of resources.
+In order to follow along with the Microsoft Purview lab exercises, you need to provision a set of resources.

 ## :thinking: Prerequisites